vulongtran/vulongtran.github.io/README.md

 #### Okta CDN

 This demo website will use Okta's login assets directly from Okta's CDN.
-We are using this as:
+We are using this for the following reasons:
-1. It's the fastest easy way to get started with the widget, and/or
+1. It's the fastest easy way to get started with the widget
 2. Want to keep things simple
 3. We do not have an existing build website design that is already leveraging external dependencies such as [npm](https://www.npmjs.com/).